 4. It May Not Be Suitable For All Households

 Adding to the previous point, tankless systems may be more energy-efficient but may only suit some households.
-For instance, in areas with hard water, the mineral build-up can reduce the efficiency of the instant system.
-Further, in households with low demand for hot water, the energy savings may not be as significant as in homes with higher demand.
+For instance, in areas with hard water, mineral build-up can reduce the efficiency of the instant system.
+Further, in households with low hot water demand, the energy savings may not be as significant as in homes with higher demand.

 Is A Tankless Water Heater The Right Choice For You?